AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 | Size on disk (MB)       | 18.73  | 187.5  | 308   | 3000  |
 | R Kernel  (in seconds)  | 14.03  | 69.6   | 86.8  | 775   |

-**ad-hoc schema:** You should be able to read a maximum of 3 million rows of ad-hoc data (293MB data on disk) in around 10 minutes.
+**Ad-hoc schema:** You should be able to read a maximum of 3 million rows of ad-hoc data (293MB data on disk) in around 10 minutes.

 | Number of Rows          | 1K      | 10K     | 100K  | 1M    | 2M    | 3M    |
 | ----------------------- | ------- | ------- | ----- | ----- | ----- | ----- |